 - Dark and Troubled Past: He has lost two families, and multiple people have bled to death on his back.

 - He Who Fights Monsters: His extensive knowledge and experience with monsters never fails to impress the group.

-- Spin to Deflect Stuff: Attempted in episode 9.
-Alas, Ashe deactivates the trap before we have a chance to see if this actually would have worked.
+- Spin to Deflect Stuff: Attempted in episode 9, but Ashe deactivates the trap before it can work - or fail.

 - Arboreal Abode: She grew up in a hollowed out tree.
 (She still lives in a tree, actually.
 Don't tell the guys!)

 - Blessed with Suck: In episode 51, It is revealed that Ashe's powers "carve away at her".
 Ouch.

 - Fish out of Water: Ashe spent her entire life in Meathe up until a year before the events of episode 1.
 Many things are still new to her.